 Endowed professorships: An endowed professorship is the highest honor that a university can bestow upon a member of its faculty, recognizing outstanding contributions both to the school and to its holder’s discipline.
-The establishment of an endowed professorship in the Gender Identity Program would support the work of a Columbia faculty member in perpetuity to ensure the sustainability of the program.
+The establishment of an endowed professorship in the Gender and Sexuality Program would support the work of a Columbia faculty member in perpetuity to ensure the sustainability of the program.
 Such a chair could be named at the donor’s suggestion, such as in a family member’s honor or memory.

 Cultural and clinical competency training: Staff training focused on the delivery of culturally and clinically competent transgender health care services is vital across CUIMC and in the community including in K-12 schools, colleges, and primary care offices.
 Funding would also be used to invite expert speakers in the field of transgender health at rounds across CUIMC with the goal of increasing competency across our healthcare system.